Qan2003/Pose-Tracking/README.md

 # PoseTracking
-Project of pose tracking using YOLOv11 and SCI LLIE.
+Project of pose tracking using YOLOv11 and  LLIE.